How can I send SMS text message notifications via a modem or a mobile phone with PRTG?

 0

-I would like to use a mobile phone or a modem to send short text messages with PRTG's notification system.
+I would like to use a mobile phone or a modem to send short text messages with the PRTG notification system.
 This way, my messages can also be sent when there is no internet connection available.

 How can I do this?
 What third-party software do I need?